stoneLeaf/timeflies-angular/README.md

 Each tile component encapsulating a tile object, my goal was then to bind properties of the latter to CSS classes of the former.
 For instance, when a tile was flagged by the user, the `flagged` property of the object was set to `true` and the `.flagged` class had to be applied to the component.
 I achieved this by using the `ngClass` directive which adds classes depending on evaluated conditions.
 The result for the aforementioned example was `[ngClass]="{'flagged': tile.flagged}"`.
 This system turned out to work perfectly and I was quite impressed with the tidiness of this solution.

 On a last note, I tried to find a use for [RxJS](https://rxjs-dev.firebaseapp.com/) as I wanted to get a glimpse of reactive programming.
 I ended up using `BehaviorSubject` observables to hold some values and made components react to changes emitted.
 In the end, I went a lot further than anticipated on this small intermediate [project](https://github.com/stoneLeaf/minesweeper-angular), and now feel a lot more prepared and eager for what's next.

+### Reporting for duty

+The first order of business was to design a draft of the logo.
+I felt like I needed that and a color scheme before anything else to help me get mental pictures of the layout.
+While I have no talent whatsoever in this area, I managed to make something workable.
+As intended all along, I used a play on the word 'flies' to get a basis for the logo.

+Regarding the general layout, which I had already sketched on plain old paper, I planned to have a full width navigation bar at the top, a content section with fixed width and a minimalist footer.
+While I intended to make it responsive and more elaborate at some point, the primary focus was to produce a basic and workable layout.

 ## License